qiuyesuifeng/tidb/README.md

 **When TiDB meets steaming, what will happen?**

-TSBSQL is short for TiDB Streaming and Batch SQL which aims to make TiDB not only works as a relational database management system (RDBMS) but also as a streaming system.
+TBSSQL is short for TiDB Batch and Streaming SQL which aims to make TiDB not only works as a relational database management system (RDBMS) but also as a streaming system.

 Maybe unify Batch and Streaming SQL in future:)

-## TSBSQL Features
+## TBSSQL Features
 - [x] Create Stream Table
 - [x] Drop Stream Table
 - [x] Show Streams